berlinplan/berlinplan.github.io/readme.md

 ##  #awareness #equality #woke #muslimlivesmatter, truth?

-> <sub> Luxury brands such as Louis Vuitton and Gucci leverage their influential social media accounts to endorse #equality and #blacklivesmatter in the fight against social injustices (218). </sub>
+> <sub> Luxury brands like Louis Vuitton and Gucci support social justice movements on social media (#equality, #blacklivesmatter), but also sell luxury goods for status signaling.
+(218, 219, 222). </sub>

-> <sub> Consumers use luxury goods to signal their social status (222). </sub>

-using social media to address social injustices while contributing to inequality through production?
-(219)

 > Hypocrisy: A hypocrite is essentially characterized by behavior that contradicts what one claims to believe or feel (217).